ThoughtWorksInc/the-schedulator/README.md

-This is the schedule app for the DE Away Day 2019, in Leipzig.
+This is generic mobile first web app aimed at preseting the schedule for a conference.
+In the current configuration will be used for the internal event TW DE Away Day 2019, in Leipzig.

 ## Starting the Web App Locally